 Real Training + Real Certifications = Relevant Instruction

-High school and college instructors certified to teach public safety career related courses by their school systems, are authorized to teach the 40-hour 9-1-1 Basic Communications Course P-PS (Secondary and Post-Secondary Education) after they successfully completing the NECI-LAPSEN instructor certification process.
+High school and college instructors certified to teach public safety career related courses by their school systems, are authorized to teach the 40-hour 9-1-1 Basic Communications Course Secondary and Post-Secondary Education (Basic 9-1-1) after they successfully complete the NECI-LAPSEN instructor certification process.

 Option 1 – for those not having emergency dispatch work experience or 9-1-1 certification:

 You will first need to get basic 9-1-1 certification in order to teach the course.
 NECI and LAPSEN have designed an online course for our teachers to make it as convenient at possible.

 1st Complete “LAPSEN 9-1-1 Basic Communications Course S-PS”.
 It is a self-paced course monitored by a NECI course instructor.

 2nd After receiving the basic 9-1-1 certification, instructors can then complete the NECI Instructor Training course.